gilbertorgit/jnpr_apstra_kvm/README.md

 - Default user and password: -> (You can change it by editing the python script)
   - root/juniper123
   - lab/lab123
+- Lab Network IP and Interface information:
-- Lab Network: 192.168.0.0/24 -> (You can change it by editing the python script)
+  - 192.168.122.0/24 -> (You can change it by editing the python script)
+  - virbr0 - default KVM bridge interface
-- When creating the topology from scratch, you will need to configure your AOS Server:
+- When creating the topology from scratch, you will need to configure your AOS Server.
+See "Apstra_Installation" Folder
   - https://portal.apstra.com/docs/configure_aos.html

 ## Pre-requisites configs